ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect03.md

 ---
 num: "lect03"
-desc: "How is data stored on a computer?How to work with data in files"
+desc: "How is data stored on a computer?
+How to read/write data in files"
 ready: false
 pdfurl: /lectures/CS16_Lecture3.pdf
 annotatedpdfurl: